jackrabbit72380/Ho4kmmm/Readme.md

 Please bare with me as I develop this mod.

 Instalation: Port the Halo 3 campaign useing noshotz script then install the mod useing the gardians tagtool.

+"0.install_campaign_&_theater_options.txt" is only for unported Halo Online Eldeweto Version 0.6.1.0.